mammasmias/IterativeRotationsAssignments/examples/SOFI/README.md

 a structure with atomic types given as integers, while the python program can take also strings.

 The structure `S6_D3d.xyz` has some inexact symmetries, if you set the `sym_thr=0.02` you should obtain the S6 point group, and if you set `sym_thr=0.03` it should be D3d.

+The file `D6.xyz` contains characters as atomic types, and is currently only readable from `python_program.py`.
+In order to launch it from fortran or C, you need to modify the reading of the input to convert the characters into integers as expected by SOFI.